awsdocs/aws-security-hub-user-guide/doc_source/controls-findings-create-update.md

   The likelihood of compromise indicates how likely it is that the threat scenario will result in a disruption or breach of your AWS services or resources\.

 As an example, consider the following configuration weaknesses:
-+ IAM user access keys are not rotated every 90 days\.
++ User access keys are not rotated every 90 days\.
-+ IAM root access key exists\.
++ IAM root user key exists\.

 Both weaknesses are equally difficult for an adversary to take advantage of\.
 In both cases, the adversary can use credential theft or some other method to acquire a user key\.
 They can then use it to access your resources in an unauthorized way\.

-However, the likelihood of a compromise is much higher if the threat actor acquires the root user access key, because the root key gives them greater access\.
+However, the likelihood of a compromise is much higher if the threat actor acquires the root user access key because this gives them greater access\.
 As a result, the root user key weakness has a higher severity\.

 The severity does not take into account the criticality of the underlying resource\.
 Criticality is the level of importance of the resources that are associated with the finding\.
 For example, a resource that is associated with a mission critical application is more critical than one that is associated with nonproduction testing\.
 To capture resource criticality information, use the `Criticality` field of the AWS Security Finding Format \(ASFF\)\.